Benchmark German bonds rise, set to end week unscathed from U.S. sell-off

 With investors digesting the U.S. Federal Reserve's willingness to let inflation drift above target after Wednesday's meeting, U.S. 10-year Treasury yields shot up on Thursday to their highest since January 2020, pulling up euro area bond yields with them.

-But markets calmed on Friday with Treasury yields falling and German 10-year yields, the benchmark for the euro area, were down 3 basis points (bps) to -0.29% at 0805 GMT, set to end the week unchanged.
+But markets calmed on Friday with Treasury yields falling and German 10-year yields, the benchmark for the euro area, were down 3 basis points (bps) to -0.29%, set to end the week almost unchanged.
 DE10YT=RR

 Thursday's sell-off also pushed the gap between 10 and 30-year German bond yields to its largest since 2019, meaning that longer-dated yields are rising faster than shorter-dated.